History of Roman Empire for Dummies from Dummy

 This offer was time limited.
 However, it let Rome become one of the largest cities in ancient times.

-There is a beautiful legend about to brothers Romulus and Remus, who were raised by a wolf, and then one brother killed another and funded Rome.
+There is a beautiful legend about the brothers Romulus and Remus, who were raised by a wolf, and then one brother killed the other and founded Rome.
 Romantic.
 Oh, Romans also thought that they were the refugees from Troy.
 Let’s remember the name Romulus for a long punchline, though.

 • calendar